An-4lchemist/Eigenvector-Centrality-Analysis/README.md

 # Eigenvector-Centrality-Model
-Using QR factorisation to find the eigen vector centrality and hence the most vital node in the Helsinki City Bike Network
+Using QR factorization to find the eigen vector centrality and hence the most vital node in the Helsinki City Bike Network

 # Authors
 Shreya Mandi,